Minnesota’s QDQ has been redesigned.

 In recent years, ICA has focused on data quality in response to federally mandated efforts like System Performance Measures and the Longitudinal System Analysis (formerly known as the AHAR).
 These efforts look at data in the system in specific ways, and require ICA and users to respond to specific timelines.

-In the proposed process, four times per year, agencies will hear from their CoC coordinator and/or their RSA that it’s time to start the Quarterly Data Quality monitoring process.
+In the Quarterly Data Quality (QDQ) monitoring process, four times per year, agencies will hear from their CoC coordinator.

 Agencies will run a special report that ‘scores’ their providers’ data quality based on the extent to which the HUD and MN universal data elements meet criteria for accuracy, completeness, consistency, and timeliness.
 Agencies will have time to correct issues and then re-run the report, with support from ICA in HMIS User Groups and via the HMIS MN Helpdesk during that time.

 Agencies will then submit a form indicating they reviewed their report and documenting their scores.
 In return, agencies will receive charts that can help them track and celebrate their data quality progress.
 CoC leadership and state funding partners will be briefed on agencies’ participation and progress every quarter.

 Here is the Scoring Rubric from which providers will be measured on quarterly data quality.